UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_01_Instructions.md

 1. The mpg data frame that is bundled with the ggplot2 package contains 234 observations collected by the US Environmental Protection Agency on 38 car models.
 Which variables in mpg are categorical?
-Which variables are numerical?
-(Hint: Type ?mpg to read the documentation for the dataset.)
+Which variables are numerical? (**Hint**: Type ?mpg to read the documentation for the dataset.)
 How can you see this information when you run mpg?

 2. Make a scatterplot of hwy vs. displ using the mpg data frame.
 Next, map a third, numerical variable to color, then size, then both color